davidson-ben/davidson-ben.github.io/content/authors/admin/_index.md

 ## About Me

-Ben is a PhD student in Civil & Environmental Engineering (with a minor in mechanical engineering) at the University of Wisconsin - Madison.
+Ben is a PhD student in Civil & Environmental Engineering (with a minor in Mechanical Engineering) at the University of Wisconsin-Madison.
 In 2020, Ben received his BA in physics from Luther College in Decorah, IA.
-Ben's research focuses on plastic and microplastic pollution at coastal boundaries.
-He uses lab experiments, field experiemtns, and computational modeling to understand the fate and transport of plastics on beaches.
+His research focuses on plastic and microplastic pollution at coastal boundaries.
+He uses lab experiments, field experiments, and computational modeling to understand the fate and transport of plastics on beaches.